 Violence as a symptom of neurological or brain dysfunction is almost always controversial.
 Human beings are conditioned to have difficulty accepting that biological defect or malfunction, rather than ‘evil (as some type of “disembodied” force controlling the mind and body) can be the cause for violent behaviors.

 Research papers on almost any disorder affecting the brain will frequently insert the obligatory qualification that violence in association with the subject disorder is controversial.
 Whether the disorder is Autism, or traumatic brain injury (TBI), or seizure disorders, there will be skeptics and combatants against any association with violence (Although, in the case of these disorders, the violence may be paroxysmal rather than that which is indicative of pre-meditation…such as violence arising from sustained delusions…predatory or defensive aggression).
 Concessions will almost invariably be granted to skeptics: Individuals with medical or scientific credentials, stakeholders who are consumed with fighting stigma, and other operators who are driven by powerful prosecutorial proclivities.
 Violence is, of course, and rightfully, the most highly stigmatized type of human behavior.
-No one wants it to be beyond our control, even in the case of severe mental illness.
+No one wants it to be beyond our control, even in the case of severe neurobehavioral illness.